HausDAO/protocol-guild-contracts/README.md

 ### Process Flow

-V2 will have two frontends - [one specifically for PG V2 smart contracts (to interact with the membership registry)](https://ipfs.io/ipfs/bafybeia4o2lfias2kfnxmvsdoerxvtnrgurjk5gwhchmfnty6ph3xeptnq/#/), and another which is the "normal" Moloch V3 DAO UI.
+V2 will have two frontends - [one specifically for the membership registry](https://ipfs.io/ipfs/bafybeia4o2lfias2kfnxmvsdoerxvtnrgurjk5gwhchmfnty6ph3xeptnq/#/), and another which is the "normal" Moloch V3 DAO UI.
 Separate frontends makes everything easier to compartmentalize for now, but it could make sense to unify everything for [future iterations of PGs smart contract architecture](https://docs.google.com/document/d/1BL8MaCCrrqjdIfpaZnvlp6IEZc0y1uxVr97qJ3MaqDo/edit).

-Here's the process flow for quarterly updates:
+Here's the process flow for quarterly membership updates:

 1. Members can use the custom [frontend](https://ipfs.io/ipfs/bafybeia4o2lfias2kfnxmvsdoerxvtnrgurjk5gwhchmfnty6ph3xeptnq/#/) to interact with the membership registry, which 1) shows the state of the membership registries (on mainnet and L2s), 2) allows the creation of proposals to update the registries, and 3) update the Split contracts (on mainnet and L2s).